DavidChristianOhnmacht/DavidChristianOhnmacht.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the group of Professor Wolfgang Belzig at University of Konstanz in the south of Germany close to the swiss border.
-My research interests are superconducting junctions, in particular Multiterminal Josephson Junctions and transport junctions like Superconductor-superconductor (SS) junctions.
-These systems are very exciting for a theoretician like myself as they provide a beautiful playground for different aspects of condensed matter physics and mathematics.
+My research interests are superconducting junctions, in particular multiterminal Josephson junctions and transport junctions like superconductor-superconductor junctions.
+These systems are very exciting for a theoretician like me as they provide a beautiful playground for different aspects of condensed matter physics and mathematics.
 For example:

 Multiterminal Josephson junctions...